ersJava/game-store-2.0/README.md

 ### Security

-Manager role: can create new items, update inventory, make invoices for orders and do a search on invoices Admin role: can update inventory items and delete and search invoices Staff role: can update inventory items and search invoices
+- <b>Manager role</b>: can create new items, update inventory, make invoices for orders and do a search on invoices
+- Admin role: can update inventory items and delete and search invoices
+- Staff role: can update inventory items and search invoices

 Anyone: can perform searches for items